roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

  When Sid had gone and I had cleaned her out my wife hugged me to her and held me in her arms and cried.
 "Baby, oh god baby, what have I done to you.
 You need help baby, oh God I'm sorry that I did this to you.
 We have to get you some help."

  And that's why I'm here at this meeting.
 I can that with your help I can beat this thing, this addiction of mine.
 I know I can.
 I know it!
-Report_Story #1